maartenba/maartenba.github.io/_posts/2020-06-18-a-sustainable-nuget-marketplace-will-have-to-compete-with-the-nuget-gallery.markdown

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I think the stickier topic is how are funds appropriated to contributors.
 At some point these projects grow passed their creators.</p>&mdash; Khalid (@buhakmeh) <a href="https://twitter.com/buhakmeh/status/1273220645346856960?ref_src=twsrc%5Etfw">June 17, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 When there are 4 core contributors, who gets the proceeds?
-This is one the NuGet marketplace could solve by requiring all core contributors to link their account, and get an even portion of proceeds.
+This is one a NuGet marketplace could solve by requiring all core contributors to link their account, and get an even portion of proceeds.
 Or not, because this will be different for each project.